Jirinrin/AYA/README.md

 - allow passing arguments to the initial call of the process (e.g. which command to run, or which userscript to run) (=> enables putting a static bat file in a folder which does a thing)
 - add ora fancy spinner thingy
 - have some [iter] like (colored?) label in the help of commands that iterate
-- give commands more self-explanatory names, like doForEach, renameEach, etc.
 - set userscript based on history, e.g. use the last x lines.
 Or maybe even better: util functie which converts the last x lines to a string, so you can pass that as a variable to .userscript-set
 - remove utils/index.ts
+- look into more handy javascript global variables and keywords to autocomplete
+- go through todos

 - And clone objects and such
 - Also expose 'path' thingy in callback for every item?